ZahidGalea/cdc-with-debezium-in-minikube/README.md

 # Now lets get up the Kafka Connect
 kubectl apply -f kafka/kafka-connect.yml

+# In order to work with oracle we will have to mount a directory into minikube first:
+# And keep it running btw!
+minikube mount ${PWD}/debezium-connector-oracle:/data

 # Now set the debezium into the kafka connect using a simple curl. but first we will need to expose
 # the port 8083 to be able to curl it from our computer.
 kubectl port-forward service/kafka-connect-svc 8083:8083